 If you are using motorways, it is also good to bear in mind that if you do the majority of your distance driving on Sunday there are fewer lorries (with their restricted speed) on the road.

 If your mobile phone has a good data package (and coverage in remote areas) you have the option of making your mobile phone an internet hot spot (most modern smartphones have this option) and you can then pair your laptop to your mobile so you have internet access.
+(If you are having a problem getting a signal, then read our article about Campervan WiFi on the move.)

-Remember that most of the well-known coffee chains have free wifi.
+Also, remember that most of the well-known coffee chains have free wifi.
 Pop in, have a coffee, check your emails and research your next day’s adventures!

 Know your vehicle: